riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 {% endhighlight %}

 And with that, our hard-coded page limit is gone.

-Another quick change we want to make is to our subscription, if you look closely when changing pages you may notice that the application briefly shows 6 records some of the time.
-This is due to way Minimongo fills the same client collection from multiple subscriptions (see <a href="http://meteorpedia.com/read/Understanding_Meteor_Publish_and_Subscribe" target="_blank">here</a> for a further explanation).
-The skinny is that we need to also set a limit on our subscription.

-#####/client/templates/customers/list-customers.js
-{% highlight JavaScript %}
-Template.listCustomers.helpers({
-  customers: function() {
-    return Customers.find({}, {limit: parseInt(Meteor.settings.public.recordsPerPage)});
-  },
-  ...
-{% endhighlight %}

 ###No more faking
 As much fun as it is to type page numbers into the URL, I think we're going to want to get those buttons working... so let's get to it!